PR: Everything you need to know but didn’t want to ask.

 If you wish to handle your own PR, spend some time creating an integrated plan.
-Analyse 3 of your target magazines, so you know which journalist to get in touch with, what sort of features they run, if they have a new product section, or an entrepreneur of the month style section.
-You need to find the exact person to email your proposal or idea too – generally phone calls are a no no for journos and editors, so be sure to find the right email and ensure your subject line is catchy and will grab their attention.
+Analyse at least 3 of your target magazines, so you know which journalist to get in touch with.
+Also learn what sort of features they run, if they have a new product section, or an entrepreneur of the month style section.
+You need to find the exact person to email your proposal or idea too.
+Generally phone calls are a no no for journalists and editors, so be sure to find the right email and ensure your subject line is catchy and will grab their attention.

 Before you even think about sending a press release or getting in touch, ensure your website and blog is up to date and that your social media pages are all relevant, current and professional.
 I’ve heard of press releases being ignored because a simple search from an editor highlighted really unprofessional accounts with swearing or Facebook pages that hadn’t been updated for 2 months.
 It all counts!

 With the influx of bloggers and news-based websites, PR has changed over recent years.
 A plan which combines both traditional (magazines, newspapers, TV and radio) with modern PR (bloggers, influencers, digital, social) is essential.
 While print coverage is great, digital is a lot easier to track and to work out the true return on investment.

 Many people think public relations is just for the London-based tech and fashion firms who have massive budgets.
 This really needn’t be the case.

 If you have a budget in mind, do speak to an expert and let them know – most of them will certainly be able to work to your price range and will create an integrated plan to suit your brand.